-Catherine O’Donnell, ‘Another world’, 2021, framed with museum glass, Charcoal on paper, overall paper size 77 x 45 cm
+Catherine O’Donnell, ‘Another Day’, 2021, charcoal on paper, framed with museum glass, triptych overall paper size 62 x 200 cm

 Another Dawn by Catherine O’Donnell presents a series of drawings and small-scale models of mid-century brick housing, drawn curtains and open windows.
 It is a continuation of Catherine’s enquiry into windows and moments of suspended narratives within these lived-in spaces.
 Each drawing contains a pitch-black passageway as a psychological entry point for the viewer to imagine or remember personal and shared experiences.